How to Get a Debt Consolidation Loan with High Debt-to-Income Ratio

 How to calculate debt-to-income ratio?

-The simple formula for calculating your debt-to-income ratio is to take all your existing debt and divide the value by your pre-tax income, then multiply by 100 to get your percentage.
-While this may seem easy at first look, determining all your forms of debt can pose a challenge.
+The simple formula for calculating your debt-to-income ratio is to take all your existing monthly debt payments and divide the value by your monthly pre-tax income.
+Then, multiply the result by 100 to get your percentage.
+This may seem straightforward, but identifying all your debt payments can be challenging.
 Here is an example that may help you to visualize the process.
-Say you have the following amounts in debt during a month:
+Say you have the following monthly debt payments:

 - Student loan payments: $300